Guided Star-Shaped Masked Diffusion: Analysis

 The empirical evidence strongly supports our hypothesis.
 The MAUVE scores (left panel) show that while both hybrid samplers outperform the MDLM baseline, the guided G-Star+ variant achieves significantly higher distributional fidelity.
 Crucially, the performance gap is most pronounced in the medium-step regimes of 64-256 steps.
 While at the 32-step mark all samplers struggle, our guided approach still shows a modest advantage.
 This gap then narrows as the step budget increases.

 This dynamic has a clear and intuitive explanation.
 With a large number of sampling steps, even an unguided remasking process has a high probability of eventually correcting most errors, causing the performance of the two samplers to converge.
 However, when each step is critical, the intelligent targeting provided by the error predictor becomes the deciding factor.
 By focusing the model's capacity on the most probable errors, the guidance mechanism ensures that each refinement step is maximally impactful.
 This enables the generation of higher-quality text with a significantly reduced computational budget, highlighting the practical advantage of our guided approach.
-A qualitative visualization of the refinement process for both samplers is available in Appendix~\ref{appendix::refinement_visualization} and in Appendix~\ref{appendix::qualitative_comparison}.
+A qualitative visualization of the refinement process for both samplers is available in Appendix~\ref{appendix::refinement_visualization}.

-\subsection{Iterative refinement regime}
+\subsection{Iterative Refinement Regime}

-To further analyze the refinement capabilities of our sampler, we adopt the \textbf{loop schedule} protocol introduced by ReMDM~\citep{wang2025remasking}.
-This specialized schedule is designed to evaluate a sampler's efficiency at refining an already generated text.
-The process consists of three distinct phases: (1) an initial generation phase using the standard MDLM sampler to produce a coherent draft; (2) a refinement phase, where a fixed number of "looping" steps are performed at a constant noise level ($\alpha_t=0.9$) to iteratively improve the draft; and (3) a final generation phase to complete the sequence.
+To further evaluate refinement capabilities of our sampler, we adopt the "loop schedule" from ReMDM~\citep{wang2025remasking}.
+This protocol consists of three phases: (1) rapid drafting via standard MDLM; (2) iterative refinement at a constant noise level ($\alpha_t=0.9$); and (3) final completion.
+Intuitively, this schedule accelerates the initial generation to reallocate the computational budget toward extended error correction (visualized in \cref{fig:loop_explanation_scheme}).

-We implement this protocol for the task of generating 512-token sequences from OpenWebText and compare our unguided (Star-loop) and guided (G-Star-loop) samplers.
-We test three configurations with varying computational budgets, corresponding to a total of 128, 256, and 512 generation steps.
-The comprehensive results are presented in Table~\ref{tab:main_results}, which includes ReMDM variants with default and optimally tuned hyperparameters.
-It is important to note that achieving these strong ReMDM results requires an extensive, per-schedule search for the hyperparameter~$\eta$, as detailed in Appendix~\ref{appendix::analysis_remdm_eta}.
-This tuning process is a significant drawback, as performance can vary from very strong to worse than the baseline MDLM.
-In contrast, our unguided Star-loop sampler performs competitively without requiring any tuning of~$\eta$, highlighting a key practical advantage of the proposed star-shaped formulation.
-Notably, this loop-based scheduling proves to be the most effective protocol for our method as well, with the G-Star-loop configuration significantly outperforming the simpler hybrid G-Star+ sampler.